fmedery/mcid-containers/lab1.md

 ![lab_region](/assets/lab_region.png)

 ## Login to AWS Workshop Portal (at an AWS Event)
-Connect to the portal by clicking the button or browsing to https://dashboard.eventengine.run/
+Connect to the portal by using CTRL+click or CMD+click the button or browsing to https://dashboard.eventengine.run/ in another tab.

 You will need the Participant Hash provided upon entry, and your email address to track your unique session.